soapyf/Ashguard-Rules/README.md

 - No weapons designed to kill through obstacles that would typically stop them
 - Fully automatic raycast weapons are not allowed at this time
 - Burst fire raycast is allowed if it has no haze¹
 - No Sensor or Agent-list weapons.
-Exceptions to this rule are Flamethrowers & Explosives.
+Exceptions to this rule are Flamethrowers, Explosives, & Melee.
 You may also use them to create lock-on functions.
 Additional exceptions to the rule may be considered on a case-by-case basis.

 ## Explosives & AOE